analogdevicesinc/msdk/CONTRIBUTING.md

 VPATH += $(LIBRARY_NAME_DIR)/src
 ```

 An example of this is [MiscDrivers](Libraries/MiscDrivers/), which is a simple source-file-only library.
-It gets its source code "cherry-picked" and added to the build via [board.mk](Libraries/Boards/MAX78000/EvKit_V1/board.mk) files.
+It gets its source code selectively added to the build via [board.mk](Libraries/Boards/MAX78000/EvKit_V1/board.mk) files.

 ### Advanced Libraries